vojtechruz/vojtechruzicka-blog/src/posts/javascript-async-await/index.md

 The async-await functionality is well supported in all the major modern browsers.
 Of course, you'll be in trouble with Internet Explorer.
 It does not support async await at all, but you [can work around this](https://medium.com/@zwacky/add-es7-async-await-support-into-your-non-bleeding-edge-build-process-ad0dded0d002).

 ![Async compatibility](async-compatibility.png)

+## Conclusion
+Async-await offers an easy way to write asynchronous code as if it was synchronous.
+It is easier to read and write.

+Await can be used before an asynchronous call returning a promise.
+The execution of the function will wait until the call is resolved and only then continue to the next line.

+Since `await` replaces `then().catch()` chains, you cannot use the same error handling like with promises.
+Instead, you should use the good old `try-catch-finally`.

+`Await` can be only used in functions marked as `async`.
+Marking function as `async` makes it also return a promise.
+This is done automatically for you, so you don't need to return a promise explicitly.